 Booking options exclude VAT - Calculated VAT will be displayed on the summary page before payment.

-Head of the Arboretum, Gardens & Horticultural Services at the Royal Botanic Gardens, Kew, responsible for the management and curation of over 14,000 trees and the hardy herbaceous collections.
+In 2001 he became the Head of the Arboretum and Horticultural Services, responsible for the management and curation of over 14,000 trees in the collections and since 2014 curates and manages the hardy herbaceous collections as well.

-He has participated and led several plant collecting expeditions to Chile and the Far East of Asia, including China, Taiwan, Japan, S. Korea and Russia.
+He has participated and led several plant collecting expeditions to Chile and the Far East of Asia and has co-authored 2 books on his travels including: “Plants form the Edge of the World” and “Wilson’s China: A Century On”.

-He represents Kew on the RHS woody plant committee and awards committee, the International Dendrology Society, and is a trustee of the Yorkshire Arboretum and Tree Register of the British Isles.
-He lectures internationally and regularly writes articles and papers.
+He has featured in several television programmes about trees and represents Kew on the RHS woody plant committee and awards committee, the International Dendrology Society, Action Oak and is a trustee of the Yorkshire Arboretum, Chelsea Physic Garden and TROBI, (Tree Register of the British Isles).
+He lectures internationally.

-In 2009 he was awarded the Associate of Honour by the RHS for distinguished service to horticulture and Honorary Lifetime fellow of the Arboricultural Association.
+In 2009 he was awarded the Associate of Honour by the RHS for distinguished service to horticulture and Honorary Lifetime fellow of the Arboricultural Association in 2015 and in 2019 the Victoria Medal of Honour from the RHS.

 Cecil Konijnendijk is a professor of urban forestry at the University of British Columbia, Vancouver, where he heads the Urban Forestry Research In Action (UFORIA) lab.
 Cecil’s teaching, research and public speaking focus on the role of trees and nature in cities.
 He is especially interested in governance and planning aspects, as well as in the social and cultural importance of urban nature.
 Cecil is joint editor-in-chief of the journal ‘Urban Forestry & Urban Greening‘ and has authored books such as ‘The Forest and the City: the cultural landscape of urban woodland’ and the ‘Routledge Handbook of Urban Forestry’.